opengisch/toppingmaker/README.md

 #### Custom Project Variables:

-The export setting of the custom variables is simple list of the keys stored in `custom_variables = []`.
+The export setting of the custom variables is simple list of the keys stored in `variables = []`.

 #### Layouts: